Are you passionate about your community and the outdoors? Adopt a Fridley park!

 As a thank you to all participants in the Fridley Adopt-A-Park program, there will be a sign dedicated to you/your group for the duration of you involvement in the program.

 Additional Adopt-A Park Information:

 The city is also looking for community members and organizations to adopt a rain garden!
-The City of Fridley has 3 sets of rain gardens available for adoption.
+The City of Fridley has three sets of rain gardens available for adoption.
 These rain gardens help improve the water quality and provide pollinator food and habitat.
 Adopt-a-Rain Garden volunteers will be responsible for cleaning out the rain garden inlet, weeding the garden, and plantings with City provided plants.
 After you have been approved to adopt a rain garden, you will receive a short training with the City’s Environmental Planner.
-Adopting a rain garden is a minimum one-year commitment with 4 clean ups per year.
+Adopting a rain garden is a minimum one-year commitment with four clean ups per year.